Clean ring

 In mathematics, a clean ring is a ring in which every element can be written as the sum of a unit and an idempotent.
 A ring is a local ring if and only if it is clean and has no idempotents other than 0 and 1.
 The endomorphism ring of a continuous module is a clean ring.
 Every clean ring is an exchange ring.
 A matrix ring over a clean ring is itself clean.
+Every Boolean ring is trivially a clean ring, since every element is idempotent.